Hyper Trillion Blog

 The Death of Third-Party Cookies: Strategic Alternatives for Marketers

-Your retargeting campaigns hit their targets consistently.
+Key takeaways Your retargeting campaigns hit their targets consistently.
 Attribution models show which channels drive conversions.
 Lookalike audiences scale your best customer segments.
 Then your analytics team discovers that Chrome’s cookie deprecation will eliminate 60-70% of your tracking capability within months.
 The instinct is to find immediate technical replacements.
-But the real challenge goes deeper than swapping
+But the real challenge goes deeper

 The Death of Third-Party Cookies: Strategic Alternatives for Marketers Read More »